 On its own, absent a context implying that abortions are only for women and trans* folk need not bother trying to find a provider or seeking assistance with funding, there simply is no issue of cissexism.
 Women should be trusted as the authority on their own lives.
 Trans* people, including trans* men, trans* women and other trans* folks, embrace the principle but broaden it.
-This is transfeminism in action: learning from Pollit’s valued feminist philosophy, but in embracing it fully, becoming willing to see what wisdom it holds for situations previously unconsidered.
+This is transfeminism in action: learning from Pollitt’s valued feminist philosophy, but in embracing it fully, becoming willing to see what wisdom it holds for situations previously unconsidered.

 And here is where we get to the crux of the conflicts that have so injured trans*/feminist interactions while simultaneously providing such a rich opportunity to identify the value of transfeminist philosophy.

 Non-trans* feminists today routinely deny the idea of non-trans* women’s accountability for cissexism.
-Pollit, then, is refusing to integrate (or, more charitably, having difficulty integrating) trans* advocacy or trans* liberation with feminism.
+Pollitt, then, is refusing to integrate (or, more charitably, having difficulty integrating) trans* advocacy or trans* liberation with feminism.
 At the same time, she argues passionately for trans* advocacy to incorporate feminism.

 When “chairperson” and “chair” were advocated by feminists over “chairman,” men could and did argue that the miniscule number of women holding important chairs (and/or the fact that a man held a particular chair) was reason enough to continue using gendered language that excluded women from the imagery of power.
-This, now, is the same argument Pollit uses against gender neutral language in abortion services provision.
-How can this be missed by Pollit?
+This, now, is the same argument Pollitt uses against gender neutral language in abortion services provision.
+How can this be missed by Pollitt?